DATE REVIEWED: March 2018

 The Committee shall:

-8.1. have responsibility for setting the remuneration policy for the Company’s Chairman, the Executive Directors, the Company Secretary and members of the Senior Management Board, including pension rights and any compensation payments.
+8.1. have responsibility for setting the remuneration policy for the Company’s Chairman, the Executive Directors, the Company Secretary and direct reports to the Chief Executive Officer, including pension rights and any compensation payments.
 For clarification the remuneration of Non-executive Directors shall be a matter for the Chairman and the Directors.
 No Director or Manager shall be involved in any decisions as to their own remuneration;

 8.2. in determining such policy, take into account all factors which it deems necessary, including relevant legal and regulatory requirements, the provisions and recommendations of the Code and associated guidance.
-The objectives of such policy shall be to attract, retain, motive and encourage enhanced performance of the Executive Directors and Senior Management Board, in a fair and responsible manner;
+The objectives of such policy shall be to attract, retain, motive and encourage enhanced performance of the Executive Directors and the Leadership Group (typically direct reports to the Chief Executive Officer and their direct reports), in a fair and responsible manner;

 8.3. review the ongoing appropriateness and relevance of the remuneration policy;